microsoft/GHCP-Lab/README.md

 Welcome to the Github copilot (GHCP) lab.

+For easier reading, you can preview this file as Markdown using `Ctrl+Shift+V`, it may need a moment to open render.

 ## What will we learn in this lab?
 - At the end of this lab you will know the differences between Github Copilot chat, inline chat, and completions and when to use which one.
 - You will learn about GHCP aliases (`@` / `#`) and slash commands for GHCP Copilot Chat and inline.